gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection

 \paragraph{Standard multiple change-point model as a HMM.} It is possible to recast the classic multiple change-point model as a Hidden Markov Model with a continuous state space.
 Precisely, we define random variables $Z_1, ..., Z_n$ in $\mathbb{R}$ or some interval $[a, b]$.
 We consider a transition kernel $k(x, y) \propto \ {I}_{x=y} \ + \ e^{-\beta} {I}_{x\neq y}$.
 Finally, in the Gaussian case, observations are obtained as $(Y_i|Z_i=\mu) \sim \mathcal{N}(\mu, \sigma^2)$.
 The Bayesian Network of this model is given in Figure~\ref{fig:HMM}.

-Here the state space is in $\mathbb{R}$.
-The gfpop algorithm of \cite{hocking2017log} allows one to consider a more complex state space in $\mathcal{S} \times \mathbb{R}$ where $\mathcal{S}$ is a finite set.
+Here the state space is $\mathbb{R}$, the set of values that the mean can take.
+The \code{gfpop} algorithm of \cite{hocking2020constrained} allows one to consider a more complex state space in $\mathcal{S} \times \mathbb{R}$ where $\mathcal{S}$ is a finite set.
 In that case the transition kernel is more complex and can be described using a graph.
 Below, we first present the graph and then explain how it is linked to the transition kernel.

 \paragraph{Graph of constraints.} The graph of constraints $\mathcal{G}_n $ is an acyclic directed graph defined as follows.

 \begin{enumerate} \item Nodes are indexed by time $t$ $ \in \{1, ..., n \} $ and a state $ s \in \mathcal{S} = \{1, ...
 S \} $;